Quickstart#

 Synchronizing the Curriculum#

 Use either the native multiprocessing or ray multiprocessing wrapper to synchronize the curriculum across environments.
-Syllabus creates a separate multiprocessing channel from your environments, so make sure to choose the same backend (either native or ray).
+Syllabus creates a separate, direct multiprocessing channel from your environments to the curriculum, so make sure to choose the same backend for each wrapper (either native or ray).

 from syllabus.core import make_multiprocessing_curriculum